How to setup TinyAuth x Traefik. Compared to LogTo.

 - Traefik then forwards the request to the Nginx container.

-- Nginx serves the content.
+- Nginx serves the website content

 Key Security Considerations: